Professor, Graduate school of Economics, Hitotsubashi University

 【Committee service, etc】

-He serves as a member of Japan’s Government Tax Commission and is on an expert panel of the Council on Economic and Fiscal Policy, both in the Cabinet Office.
+He serves as a member of Japan’s Government Tax Commission, Regulatory Reform Promotion Council of the Cabinet office, Fiscal Council of MOF and the Tax Commission of Tokyo, and is an expert panel of the Council on Economic and Fiscal Policy, both in the Cabinet Office.

 Detailed profile (HRI: Hitotsubashi Researchers Information)